maxbre/git_how_to/git_how_to.md

 2. the **index** playing as a stage area
 3. the **head** pointing to the last commit made

-figure re-drawn upon the originals taken from http://rogerdudler.github.io/git-guide/
+the figure is re-drawn upon the original taken from http://rogerdudler.github.io/git-guide/

 *****